 Frequently asked questions

-What proportion of metallic filler should I add to the resin?
+What ratio of metallic filler should I add to the resin?

-How do I achieve maximum metallic shine on the finished part?
+How do I achieve maximum metallic shine on the surface?

-Does the metallic powder oxidise or change colour over time?
+Does the metallic powder affect the resin's cure time?